Updated Jan. 27, 2022

 The Instagram Live event popped up and Conor O’Neill was shaping puffy loaves of sourdough bread.
 Later, the loaves will be baked and delivered before 7 a.m. the next day to Walnut Street Coffee in Edmonds.
-The Cottage at Blue Ridge, O’Neill’s bakery, is spreading the love of naturally leavened bread throughout his hometown.
+The Cottage, Community Bakery (originally, The Cottage at Blue Ridge), O’Neill’s bakery, is spreading the love of naturally-leavened bread throughout his hometown.

-He formed the business just two years ago after a trip to Paris, France where he was intrigued by the Old World process and techniques of bread making.
+He formed the business in 2019 after a trip to Paris, France, where he was intrigued by the Old World process and techniques of bread-making.

 Columbia City Bakery is where O’Neill learned to bake sourdough bread at scale.
 Now, with two pastry chefs on board, he is baking as much as he can put out of his catering kitchen.

-Currently you can find The Cottage at Blue Ridge bread locally in the new Jaiiya Cafe, where his toasted walnut sourdough loaf is sliced, toasted and served with avocado.
+Currently, you can find The Cottage bread locally in the new Jaiiya Café, where his walnut sourdough loaf is sliced, toasted, and served with avocado.

-Kelnero is serving his chocolate chunk rye cookie with Lopez Island Creamery Latte Chip ice cream and Jonboy Fleur de Sel Caramel drizzle.
+Kelnero serves his salted, chocolate chunk rye cookie with Lopez Island Creamery latte chip ice cream and Jonboy Caramels' Fleur de Sel drizzle.

-“I think people are really appreciate getting good bread.
+“I think people really appreciate getting good bread.
 We have such a rich grain economy and we try all of these different grains that are grown right in our backyard.
-Our bread flour is locally sourced and the loaves made with intention.
+Our bread flour is locally-sourced and the loaves made with intention.
 It makes for unparalleled flavor.
 You can’t get that in a grocery store.”